 The project requires significant start up costs: to train 10 young people (5 men 5 women), to purchase a vehicle, to renovate a training room, to provide equipment as well as the solar lighting units.
 In partnership with GeNNex the Diocese of the Rift Valley and Tearfund this model will be self sustaining and will move out to other villages. for now the Kilimatinde Trust's commitment (and my fund raising walk) is to raise the funds for a second hand Toyota Hi-Lux (or equivalent) (£11,000) to take the installers to the pilot village and back each day with the solar panels.

-The 18th Nov is a day of prayer in the Diocese of Canterbury in St Mary of Charity, Faversham.
-I am taking the opportunity to prepare for that the day before (17th Nov) by walking via a number of churches about 25 miles (St Paul's Maidstone, Boxley, Dettling, Thurnham, Hollingbourne, Wormshill, Frinstead, Doddington, Newnham, Eastling and Ospringe) to Faversham and praying for 5 mins at each one.
+The 18th Nov was a day of prayer in the Diocese of Canterbury in St Mary of Charity, Faversham.
+I took the opportunity to prepare for that the day before (17th Nov) by walking via a number of churches about 25 miles (St Paul's Maidstone, Boxley, Dettling, Thurnham, Hollingbourne, Wormshill, Frinstead, Doddington, Newnham, Eastling and Ospringe) to Faversham and praying for 5 mins at each one.

 I'd be grateful if you could contribute even the smallest amount to this cause.